Contact: Franziska Plümmer

 For previous sessions, please check the archive.

-The Human Rights Discussion Group of the Max Planck Institute for Comparative Public Law and International Law is delighted to host a panel of four experts well-versed in the German business and human rights debate, who will discuss the latest developments around the German Supply Chain Law.
-They will introduce you to the main elements of the law, identify areas in which the law may be strengthened going forward, and reflect on the German efforts in relation to the wider mHRDD trend.
+The Human Rights Discussion Group of the Max Planck Institute for Comparative Public Law and International Law is delighted to host a panel of four experts well-versed in the asylum and human rights debates.
+They will introduce you to current developments, discuss asylum practices in a global perspective, and reflect on the political and legal efforts to deal with the current situation.